We use cookies. If you agree with the terms and conditions you can continue to browse the site.

 Well, it seems that our searcher has lost his way.
 As soon as he finds his compass he'll be back.

-While not all of these runs are the most dangerous ones, they all combine technically demanding elements with a level of difficulty that has made them legendary.
+While not all of these slopes are extremely steep, they all combine technically demanding elements with a level of difficulty that has made them legendary.
 If you can conquer any of these slopes, stunning views and an adrenaline rush will be your reward and you'll feel rightly proud of your accomplishment.

 The Swiss Wall in Avoriaz, Les Portes du Soleil (France)